Bob Michel refused to write a book about his life and times in the United States House of Representatives.

 The first week of Donald Trump’s presidency is now history.

-American Life, Donald Trump, FEATURED CONTRIBUTORS, Republican Party alternative facts, bill of rights, captain chaos, Constitution, david brooks, dystopia, fourth estate, holocaust remembrance day, hope hicks, mainstream media, media, media addict, new york times, office of legal counsel, Presidential Records Act, press, rick perry, Sleeper, steve bannon, Trump Cabinet, Twitter, unsecure email, unsecure phone
+1 HEADER Donald Trump, American Life, FEATURED CONTRIBUTORS, Republican Party alternative facts, bill of rights, captain chaos, Constitution, david brooks, dystopia, fourth estate, holocaust remembrance day, hope hicks, mainstream media, media, media addict, new york times, office of legal counsel, Presidential Records Act, press, rick perry, Sleeper, steve bannon, Trump Cabinet, Twitter, unsecure email, unsecure phone

 Forty-four years ago Woody Allen delivered one of his masterpieces — a sophisticated slapstick about a New York health food store owner who awakens from a cryogenic sleep to discover almost everything […]